Bitcoin-com/developer.bitcoin.com/src/data/docs/slp/tokentype1.md

 Burn an amount of tokens for an address by tokenId

-**CAUTION: THIS WILL BURN ALL OF YOUR TOKENS FOR A TOKENID.
+**CAUTION: THIS WILL BURN AN AMOUNT OF YOUR TOKENS FOR A TOKENID.
 PLEASE USE WITH CARE**

 #### Arguments